best suv to carry kayaks

 Material Thickened 2.0mm Aluminum Alloy

-Design Foldable J-Style Rack with quick fold down mechanism
+Design Foldable J-Style Rack with quick fold-down feature

 Compatibility Fits round, square, and oval factory cross rails

-Carrying Capacity Supports two kayaks/canoes with 4 ratchet straps (total 300 lbs)
+Carrying Capacity Supports two kayaks/canoes simultaneously, with hardware rated at 300 lbs per pair

 Protection Features Ultra-high density foam padding and rust-resistant coating